marshall-strong/yenius/README.md

 ![](./client/src/images/logo-yenius-1482-207.png)

-Yenius v2 has separate subdirectories for the frontend and backend.
+# Description

+Yenius is a Kanye-centric fullstack clone of the music encyclopedia [Genius](https://genius.com/).

 The frontend is a React/Redux app that uses the Redux Hooks API.
 It was created using [cra-template-redux](https://github.com/reduxjs/cra-template-redux), the official Redux+JS template for [Create React App](https://github.com/facebook/create-react-app).
 The backend is an API-only Ruby on Rails app, and uses a postgreSQL database.

-# Description
-Yenius is a Kanye-centric fullstack clone of the music encyclopedia [Genius](https://genius.com/).
 Live site at [yenius.herokuapp.com](https://yenius.herokuapp.com/#/)

-# Built with a Rock Solid, Modern Web Stack
+# Technologies / Stack

 > Inspired by the Heroku blog post [A Rock Solid, Modern Web Stack](https://blog.heroku.com/a-rock-solid-modern-web-stack)